 Section 3: National Membership

-National membership in this chapter shall be conferred upon students enrolled in the institution where this chapter shall be granted only after the applicant has fulfilled the membership requirements by the National Society of Women Engineers and by this chapter.
+National membership in this Section shall be conferred upon students enrolled in the institution only after the applicant has fulfilled the membership requirements by the National Society of Women Engineers-.

 Section 4: Quorum

 Two-thirds of the voting membership shall constitute a quorum for the conduct of the business of this organization.